jlyonsmith/easy/README.md

 A tool that makes building, testing, starting, deploying and releasing multi-package NodeJS projects **easy**!

-`easy` is a tool for managing a NodeJS project tree.
+`easy` is an opinionated tool for managing a NodeJS project tree.
 It assumes your development environment uses:

 - [npm](http://npmjs.org) as the [NodeJS](http://nodejs.org) package manager
 - [git](https://git-scm.com/) to manage your source code